minkphp/docs/guides/session.rst

 The session gives you access to the page through the ``Session::getPage`` method.
 This allows you to :doc:`traverse </guides/traversing-pages>` and :doc:`manipulate it </guides/manipulating-pages>`.
-The next chapters are covering the page API in depth.
+The next chapters cover the page API in depth.
+Most of what you'll do with Mink will use this object, but you can continue reading to learn more about the Session.

 Using the Browser History
 -------------------------